filecoin-project/specs/src/systems/filecoin_mining/sector/lifecycle.md

 #### Sector creation

-At creation, a sector's space (raw-byte power or sector size) and lifetime (duration) are defined.
+At creation, a sector's space (raw-byte power or sector size) and time (lifetime or duration) are defined.
 Together, these are referred to as 'spacetime'.
-The new sector may contain deals (either Deals or VerifiedDeals), Committed Capacity, or a mixture of both.
+The new sector may contain deals (Deals and/or VerifiedDeals), Committed Capacity, or a mixture of both.

 The sector is then assigned a `SectorQuality`. which determines its Quality-Adjusted Power in the network, or consensus power.